 Data products are about moving away from a central warehouse or lake and about shifting responsibility away from centralized teams to a decentralized network of domains.
 Here’s why data products can improve data accuracy, accessibility, and security.

 Data accuracy: By keeping the data with the domain responsible for it, you are ensuring that there is contextual knowledge around all of the information collected.
-Data specialists have a much smaller pool of data to work with and a better understanding of it when cleaning and preparing it for consumption.
+Data teams have a much smaller pool of data to work with and a better understanding of it when cleaning and preparing it for consumption.
 Perhaps though, what is most crucial to data accuracy is the fact that the domain really cares about their data.
 If you take Maslow’s Hierarchy of Needs, you will see the tip of the pyramid is self-actualization and this is where your best employees want to be.
 Being creative, solving problems, and accepting facts.
 They want the data they are in charge of to innovate their domain, serve customers better, both internal and external, and they want to achieve great things in their job to progress and succeed.
 This is the fundamental reason why data accuracy will improve dramatically by empowering your domains.

 Data accessibility: Treating data as a product is a principle of putting data accessibility and discovery first.
 Domains are responsible for preparing their data for consumption.
 As covered, a data product must provide self-serve functions to provide the owning domain, and other business domains, with access to the data for their own purposes.
 Metadata and schema semantics will provide all who need it with data context to speed up data discovery and access.